Discover more from Frederick R. Smith Speaks

 I know of the operations of this network because I have studied it for twenty years, and was permitted in the early 1960’s to examine its papers and secret records...
 I believe its role in history is significant enough to be known.

-This article focused on the Iraq crisis because it “…has made clear is that a grand experiment of the twentieth-century--the attempt to impose binding international law on the use of force--has failed.”
+This article focused on the Iraq crisis because it “…has made clear that a grand experiment of the twentieth-century--the attempt to impose binding international law on the use of force--has failed.”
 Glennon is a Professor of International Law at the Fletcher School of Law and Diplomacy at Tufts University.
 The author, most recently, in “Limits of Law, Prerogatives of Power: Interventionism After Kosovo.”

 Architects of an authentic new world order must therefore move beyond castles in the air -- beyond imaginary truths that transcend politics -- such as, for example, just war theory and the notion of the sovereign equality of states.
 These and other stale dogmas rest on archaic notions of universal truth, justice, and morality.
 The planet today is fractured as seldom before by competing ideas of transcendent truth, by true believers on all continents who think, with Shaw’s Caesar, “that the customs of his tribe and island are the laws of nature.”
 Medieval ideas about natural law and natural rights (“nonsense on stilts,” Bentham called them) do little more than provide convenient labels for enculturated preferences -- yet serve as rallying cries for belligerents everywhere.

 First, here we have it, an “authentic new world order” straight from the pen of the establishment.
 That is one of many articles from Foreign Affairs that touted the New World Order or, more recently, “globalization.”
-As proof of the CFR’s disdain of independent nations, the above phrase “… imaginary truths transcend politics -- such as, for example, just war theory and the notion of the sovereign equality of states.”
+As proof of the CFR’s disdain for independent nations, the above phrase “… imaginary truths transcend politics -- such as, for example, just war theory and the notion of the sovereign equality of states.”
 More disturbing is the disdain for clear lines of morality in the mantra “... archaic notions of universal truth, justice, and morality.”
 It gets worse in the second paragraph that follows those mentioned above:

 Answering those questions does not require an overarching legalist metaphysic.
 There is no need for grand theory and no place for self-righteousness.
 The life of the law, Holmes said, is not logic but experience.
 Humanity need not achieve an ultimate consensus on good and evil.
 The task before it is empirical, not theoretical.
 Getting to a consensus will be accelerated by dropping abstractions, moving beyond the polemical rhetoric of “right” and “wrong,” and focusing pragmatically on the concrete needs and preferences of real people who endure suffering that may be unnecessary.
 Policymakers may not yet be able to answer these questions.
 The forces that brought down the Security Council -- the “deeper sources of international instability,” in George Kennan’s words -- will not go away.
 But at least policymakers can get the questions right.